 1. Your excitement makes them uncomfortable.

 Every entrepreneur is excited about what they’re doing, which is typically very apparent and a different type of excitement one experiences while working for someone else -- not to say that they’re not excited too, but it’s just not the same.
 So what do you think is going through their brains as you’re beating them over the head with your excitement?
 Let’s just say it’s not pleasant.
-Related: 25 Tips for Having Meaningful Relationships Instead of abusing friends with your excitement, be courteous to the fact that your excitement may push them away and tone it down a notch or two.

 2. A bit of envy.